 It was so intense and genuine that I put in my mind one day I would take her back in Italy!

-I was a little girl full of dreams and an immense respect for others’ dreams… I was taught like this, I had examples at home like this, so it is easy to understand that this desire of making surprises and helping others to reach their dreams begun in childhood.
+I was a little girl full of dreams and an immense respect for others’ dreams… I was educated like this, I had examples at home, so it is easy to understand that this desire to make surprises and help others to reach their dreams begun in childhood.

 Instilling in me the sense of responsibility, I was a little girl when my mum gave me a piggy bank to which she contributed with a little coin from time to time.
-A symbolic way of helping me to learn how to organize my stuff.
+A symbolic way to help me learn how to organize my stuff.

 What did I do?
 I started counting the pennies so I could have enough money to take my mum to Italy.
 Innocence!
 I wanted it so much, I truly believed I could and my mum was delighted with my constant statements: “I’ll take you to Italy!”, “One day you will be back!”, …

-Do not doubt about the power of the mind, the will power and about desiring anything good with full heart…
+Do not doubt about the power of the mind, the will power and desiring everything good with full heart…

 One day, when I was 8 years old – and member of Pequenos Cantores da Maia (a children choir in the city I lived) – I was invited to represent Portugal at 37ª Zecchino D’Oro, in Italy and naturally I had to be accompanied by an adult: my mother.